 Odin Express Powered Coaster on-ride video

-Many of the flat rides here at Tivoli Gardens are also a force to be reckoned with, with many high intensity rides such as the Vertigo, a looping plane ride opened in 2009 which spins riders upside down at over 1G.
-The Zamperla Air Race ride, Aquila, opened on 2013 and was named after the constellation of the Eagle.
-This rotating flat rides sits on top over a gallery and can be seen peeking over the park walls from the outside.
+Additionally, many of the flat rides here at Tivoli Gardens are also a force to be reckoned with.
+Notably, many high intensity rides such as the Vertigo, a looping plane ride opened in 2009 which spins riders upside down at over 1G.
+Also, Aquila, a Zamperla Air Race another one such ride.
+Moreover, it opened on 2013 and was named after the constellation of the Eagle.
+Additionally, this rotating flat rides sits on top over a gallery and can be seen peeking over the park walls from the outside.
 It puts riders on centrifugal forces as high as 4G through it giant swing and gondola spinner.

 I particularly like Tivoli as it’s one of the few remaining theme parks with a long rich heritage; the park is over a century old and is home to a number of vintage hand-built roller coasters.
-The park has an assortment of classic buildings, which gives you an authentic “old west” feel strolling through the park, coupled with modern elements such as new rides, modern toilets and new buildings to keep with the current times.
+Furthermore, the park has an assortment of classic buildings.
+Here, it gives you an authentic “old west” feel strolling through the park, coupled with modern elements such as new rides, modern toilets and new buildings to keep with the current times.

-The park hosts a mini Fireworks show at the closing of each day.
-Despite its small size, there is much to do here in Tivoli, and you will good for an entire day here.
+Wrapping up, the park hosts a mini Fireworks show at the closing of each day.
+Which is a nice touch to end the day.
+All in all, despite its small size, there is much to do here in Tivoli at Copenhagen Demark, it is a well-thought through and dense park layout does offer alot more you can expect, good for an entire day here.

 View more photos of Tivoli Gardens Theme park here.